The Geography of WATERS

 WATERS and the National Hydrography Dataset

-WATERS uses the NHD addressing system to link EPA Water Program features, such as water monitoring sites, to the underlying surfacewater features (streams, lakes, swamps, etc).
+WATERS uses NHDPlus' addressing system to link EPA Water Program features, such as water monitoring sites, to the underlying surfacewater features (streams, lakes, swamps, etc).
 This linkage enables geographic integration, analysis and display of data stored in different EPA Water Program databases using computer-based tools, such as a Geographic Information Systems (GIS).
-The NHD addressing system employs a unique, standard identifier, known as the reach code, for each segment of water across the country.
+The NHDPlus addressing system employs a unique, standard identifier, known as the reach code, for each segment of water across the country.
 Reach codes provide the foundation or common 'language' supporting integrated surfacewater analysis between EPA Water Programs, states, tribes and other users.

 EPA Water Program data can be displayed and analyzed geographically.
 Individual Water Program features are represented as points, lines, and polygons.